Taitung Red Leaves

-In August 1968, the Red Leaves swept 7-0 to beat an all-star youth team from Japan.
+In August 1968, the Red Leaves swept 7–0 to beat an all-star youth team from Japan.
 This win is commonly cited as the starting point of baseball fever in Taiwan, resulting in the win of the Taichung Golden Dragons the following year at the 1969 Little League World Series in South Williamsport, Pennsylvania and culminating in Taiwan's continued successes at the Little League World Series.

 There is a museum in Taitung dedicated to the Red Leaves.

 Overview

 In 1963, the principal of the school found that there were high rates of truancy, attributable to the fact that students were spending time outside.
 These students had a particular passion for baseball.
 As a result, the idea was put forth to have a baseball team.

 The team is most noted for its 1968 win.
 Demographically, the 1968 team was composed entirely of people of Taiwanese aborigine descent, and the village, in rural Taitung, was similarly composed.

 The team's story is usually regarded as an underdog success story, with "colonized" Taiwan winning over the "colonizer" Japan.
-Adding to this was the fact that the team's championship run almost ended when they announced they were too poor to attend a match in Taipei.
+Adding to this was that the team's championship run almost ended when they announced they were too poor to attend a match in Taipei.
 They had defeated a team from Chiayi, but announced they would not be moving to the next stage.
 Donations allowed them to travel.
 After winning the championship of the league, they played the fateful friendly exhibition series against the team from Japan and won decisively.